LombardiDaniel/swarm-ansible/README.md

 # Automated Docker Swarm bootstrap using Ansible

+> Ei você! É BR?
+Dá uma olhada em [/infra](/infra/) onde já temos manifestos terraform pra maior e melhor [MagaluCloud](https://magalu.cloud/)!
+Com um comando, um cluster inteiro configurado!

 Build a Docker Swarm cluster using Ansible with swarm.
 The goal is to rapidly bootstrap a Docker Swarm cluster on machines running: Debian; Ubuntu.

 #### 🚨 Disclaimer:

 This repo aims to be a **simple** (however somewhat production-ready) bootstrap of a docker swarm cluster using default configs, **especially** for the services in available [composes](/composes/).
 If you would like more configuration options (considering for security), please read their respective documentations and configure them manually.
 I advise to NOT run any databases on this setup.
-Hosting of databases are complicated, it is better to just pay a service to do that for us, or use free-tier (there are many).
+Hosting of databases is complicated, it is better to just pay a service to do that for us, or use a free-tier (there are many).

 ---